 Built to Last

-Metal braces are the most common type at Mahlmann & Borders Orthodontics.
+Metal braces are a more traditional type of treatment at Mahlmann & Borders Orthodontics.
 These orthodontic stalwarts have a distinguished history of successfully straightening smiles at every age for patients around Richmond and the surrounding areas.

-At Mahlman & Borders Orthodontics, we're proud to offer the latest braces technology to our patients of all ages in Richmond and surrounding areas.
+At Mahlmann & Borders Orthodontics, we’re proud to offer the latest technology to our patients of all ages in Richmond and surrounding areas.
+The braces that Mahlmann & Borders Orthodontics offer are smaller and less conspicuous than other types of metal braces.

-Braces are an excellent remedy for tooth issues.
+Braces are an excellent choice for achieving a straight, healthy and beautiful smile.
 They can close gaps and align teeth quicker than similar treatments.
-This speed can potentially shorten your treatment time at

 What Are Braces Made of?